A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Grand Palace and Wat Phra Kaew, Bangkok, Thailand

-The Grand Palace and Wat Phra Kaew are must see sights for a 4 Day Bangkok Itinerary – but the entry fee might be a little steep for budget travelers.
+These are must see sights for a 4 Day Bangkok Itinerary – but the entry fees might be a little steep for budget travelers.

-The Grand Palace Bangkok entry fee for foreigners is 500 baht ($15 USD) and appropriate, respectful dress is absolutely required.
-Plan to spend at least a couple of hours at the Grand Palace and Emerald Buddha Temple.
+The Grand Palace entry fee for foreigners is 500 baht ($15) and appropriate, respectful dress is absolutely required.

 Wat Pho